 Long-term care is something most of us will have to consider at some point in our lives, so planning is essential.
 While we cannot predict the timing or level of care, we can take steps to prepare for an unexpected medical and financial crisis to help reduce the stress on ourselves and our family members.
-The cost of care continues to rise, but Medicaid planning can protect your assets, such as your home, hard-earned savings, retirement fund, or anything you wish to pass on to your loved ones.
+The cost of long-term care continues to rise, but Medicaid planning can protect your assets, such as your home, hard-earned savings, retirement fund, or anything you wish to pass on to your loved ones.

-Medicare is a federal and state program that helps seniors with limited assets and income afford long-term healthcare.
+Medicaid is a federal and state program that helps seniors with limited assets and income afford long-term healthcare.
 Many seniors believe their only option to qualify for the program is to “spend down” their assets.
 However, proactive Medicaid planning can protect a substantial portion of your estate if done correctly.
 That means preparing at least five years before the potential need for benefits.
 The program’s eligibility rules are complicated, as is the application process.
 That’s why many people choose to hire an elder law attorney who specializes in Medicaid planning to evaluate their estate and reorganize assets over time.

 Qualifying for Medicaid Without a Penalty